-- a. is living on the streets, - b. lacks fixed, regular and adequate nighttime residence, - c. has a nighttime residence that is a publicly or privately operated shelter designed to provide temporary living accommodations (including welfare hotels, congregate shelters, and transitional housing for the mentally ill),
+- a. is living on the streets, - b. lacks fixed, regular and adequate nighttime residence, - c. has a nighttime residence that is a publicly or privately operated shelter designed to provide temporary living accommodations (including hotels, shelters, and transitional housing for the mentally ill, situations in which the individual has no tenant rights),

-- d. has a nighttime residence that is an institution that provides a temporary residence for individuals intended to be hospitalized - e. has a nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings
+- d. has a nighttime residence that is an institution that provides a temporary residence for individuals intended to be hospitalized, - e. has a nighttime residence that is a public or private place not designed for, or ordinarily used as, a regular sleeping accommodation for human beings a. transition-age youth (as defined in the Welfare and Institutions Code Section 5847(c) and in Title 9, California Code of Regulations, Section 3200.80) exiting the child welfare or juvenile justice systems,

-2) At Risk for Homelessness
+2. At Risk for Homelessness